minoa-lang/reference/src/type-system/type-layout.md

 the majority of types will know their size and alignment at compile time, these are called 'sized types'.
 Sized types can have their size and alignment checked at compile time.
-Meanwhile types that are not known at compile time, as known as [dynamically sized types](../dynamically-sized-types.md).
+Meanwhile types that are not known at compile time, as known as [dynamically sized types].

 Since all values of a sized types share their size and alignment, we say that they have the type's size and alignment.